 - coverage of accidents while travelling to your own country or third countries

 - coverage valid for the specific type and duration of your research stay (use caution with traditional travel insurance!)

 - coverage of work accidents if they are not covered by statutory accident insurance

-- coverage of accidents that may occur under the specific circumstances or your research activity (e.g. lab accidents),
+- coverage of accidents that might occur under the specific circumstances or your research activity (e.g. lab accidents)

 - exclusions of liability, e.g. for dangerous activities or sports

 Information on benefits and services of the German statutory accident insurance

 Health, liability, and accident insurance available to foreign scientists sponsored, supported or represented by members of DAAD or DAAD Partner Organizations